Case study: supporting a deaf student

 Palantypist availability is extremely limited, and it quickly became apparent that none were available in Scotland, and it seemed likely that the Service would have to arrange for a palantypist to travel from England and stay in Edinburgh for each occasion that Thomas required this support.
 However, Thomas's Disability Advisor made contact with a London-based service that was able to deliver real-time palantypist support remotely, via an iPad using the lecture room's wi-fi facility.

 On the basis of this extremely positive feedback, the remote palantypist has been engaged for the remainder of Thomas's classes.
-The Student Disability Service will consider recommending this resource to other hearing-impaired students in future.
+The Disability and Learning Support Service will consider recommending this resource to other hearing-impaired students in future.

 * Palantypist - A palantypist is a trained and qualified person who uses a Palantype machine and short hand code to note every word a speaker says.